BlueG15/Blu-parser/README.md

 console.log(log) // LogReport[]
 ```

-Parser *DO NOT* support postprocessing of the match result, so you need to visit the returned *RuleMatch* object and do the postprocessing yourself.

 The *log* returned from the *parse()* method is a *LogReport* object that contains the parsing log, which can be used for debugging and analysis purposes, also contain partial matches that can be used for incremental parsing.

 The *Parser Option* object passed into the *parse()* method allows you to specify parsing options such as tokenization method and token name access method, which will be explained in the next section.